 My sweet and creamy banana bread overnight oatmeal is the perfect healthy breakfast to make ahead for busy mornings on the go!
-They take less than 5 minutes to make and they’re packed with fiber, protein, healthy fats to keep you full all morning long!
+This recipe take less than 5 minutes to make and it’s packed with fiber, protein, healthy fats to keep you full all morning long!
 It seriously tastes like you’re having banana bread for breakfast!

 Banana Bread Overnight Oats